ivotron/popper2-paper/paper/paper.md

 The image classification workflow was built and run on the MNIST dataset using Docker as the container engine.
 On single node machines, Popper leaves the job of scheduling the containerized steps to the host machines OS.
 We ran the workflow 5 times with an overfitting patience of 5 on the laptop's CPU.
-To achieve lower training durations, the training should ideally be done on GPUs on the cloud which in turn require these workflows to be easily portable to multi-node cloud environments.
+To make the training faster, it should be ideally done on GPUs on the cloud which in turn require these workflows to be easily portable to multi-node cloud environments.

 ## Workflow execution in the Cloud using Kubernetes